Frequently Asked Questions

 A. The Emmy Noether Award is intended for research scientists; medical degrees will only be considered if the primary function is to study in a lab or receive an MD/PhD degree.

-Q. I am a sophomore or junior this for the 2018-2019 school year.
+Q. I am a sophomore or junior in high school.
 Can I apply this year?

 Q. Who should I ask to write my letter of recommendation?